c3d/xl/doc/HANDBOOK_1-syntax.md

 extern real sqrt(real);
 ```

-Note that this is only a very crude and limited approximation of the C
+> **NOTE** The so-called C syntax is only a very crude and limited
-syntax, which is only intended for relatively simple function declarations.
+> approximation of the C syntax, which is only intended for relatively
+> simple function declarations.

-### Extending the syntax in your program
+### Extending the syntax

 The `syntax` name followed by a block can be used to alter the default
+syntax provided by the [syntax file](../src/xl.syntax).
+Within the
+block, operators can be defined and their precedence given using the
+[same rules](#operator-precedence-and-associativity) as in the syntax file.

-syntax file.
-For example, if you want to add the spaceship operator
+For example, if you want to add the spaceship operator `<=>` in your
-`<=>` in your program, and give the same precedence as `<=`, namely
+program, and give the same precedence as `<=`, namely 290, you could
-290, you could write:
+write:

 ```xl
 syntax
     INFIX 290 <=>
 ```

-> *NOTE* This syntax is intended to work also when the syntax is
+> **NOTE** This syntax is intended to work also when the syntax is
 > specified in a module.
 This means that an `import` statement can
 > alter the syntax in your source code.
-This is, however, rarely used.
+This is, however, rarely
+> recommended.

 ## Making the syntax easy for humans